New Caledonian Storm-petrel expedition

 On the more recent expedition, we saw the bird on several occasions inside the reef system which surrounds southern New Caledonia and there was some evidence to suggest the birds were breeding locally.

-Aaron and I are keen to continue this project with the view to resolving this mystery and hopefully finding the breeding grounds and may return to New Caledonia in 2015.
-Assuming this is confirmed, a small number of places would be available on the expedition for ‘paying participants’.
+Aaron and I are keen to continue this project with the view to resolving this mystery and hopefully finding the breeding grounds and plan to return to New Caledonia.
+Once this is confirmed, a small number of places would be available on the expedition for ‘paying participants’.

-In both years, we chartered the same vessel but plans for 2016 have not yet been clarified although the intention is to change the emphasis and search areas where we believe the bird may be breeding.
+In both years, we chartered the same vessel but the plans for the next expedition have not yet been clarified although the intention is to change the emphasis and search areas where we believe the bird may be breeding.
 It is important to stress that we have no intention of ‘taking a specimen’ and after the bird has been measured, photographed and blood and feather samples have been taken (for DNA analysis), the bird will be released.

 New Caledonian Storm-petrel with Tahiti Petrel - March 2013